Giro D'Italia Restaurant A Tour of Italy

 Giro D'Italia is a hot new Italian restaurant oozing authenticity and regional cuisine to explore, taking its name from a famous bike race.
 I felt like we were on a culinary journey just like a bike race through Italy, with panoramas and vistas before us, without doing all the hard work.
 Domenico De Marco (Dom) brings Melbourne diners a top notch Italian experience in a revered part of town on Rathdowne Street.
 In an area full of emerging hot new restaurants, Dom is mixing it with the best, and sets himself apart from the peleton.

 The World Loves Melbourne was invited along to experience the menu at Giro D'Italia.
 Domenico is a highly talented chef who has cut his teeth at salubrious establishments in Italy and more recently in Sydney and Melbourne (formerly from Rockpool Group).
 We visited his previous restaurant l'Altro Mondo, and it was a revelation if not a hidden gem specialising in Italian fusion.
 You can see our article from those days.
+Also we have included Giro D'Italia restaurant as part of our Best Italian Restaurants in Melbourne, as well as in Best Schnitzels in Melbourne and Best Tiramisu Desserts in Melbourne.

 Now Dom has his own restaurant in a "happening" part of town where he is more in the spotlight.
 And speaking with him the passion is contagious.
 He says to us "I feel blessed.
 I'm living my best life."
 Dom works long hours at Giro but in the few spare hours outside of the restaurant opening times he can be found cycling 100km through Frankston and beyond, as he lives his passion for riding.
 We are told Dom was a promising rider when younger often out on his bike with a team in Bologne.